tsuru/gandalf/docs/source/quickstart.rst

     $ git commit -m "first commit"
     $ git push gandalf master

-You ould see the usual git output.
+You should see the usual git output.

 Removing a user and a repository
 ================================